Battle of Nivelle

-The Battle of Nivelle (10 November 1813) took place in front of the river Nivelle near the end of the Peninsular War (1808–1814).
-After the Allied siege of San Sebastian, Wellington's 80,000 British, Portuguese and Spanish troops (20,000 of the Spaniards were untried in battle) were in hot pursuit of Marshal Soult who had 60,000 men to place in a 20-mile perimeter, (32.1 km) which presented strong defensive positions.
+The Battle of Nivelle took place on 10 November 1813 in front of the river Nivelle near the end of the Peninsular War (1808–1814).
+After the Allied siege of San Sebastian, Wellington's 80,000 British, Portuguese and Spanish troops (20,000 of the Spaniards were untried in battle) were in hot pursuit of Jean-de-Dieu Soult who had 60,000 men to place in a 20-mile perimeter, (32.1 km) which presented strong defensive positions.
 The French troops were overextended and could not have reserves behind them.
 After the Light Division, the main British army was ordered to attack and the 3rd Division split Soult's army in two.
 By two o'clock, Soult was in retreat and the British in a strong offensive position.
 Soult had lost another battle on French soil and had lost 4,500 men to Wellington's 5,500.

 Background

-In the Siege of San Sebastian, the Anglo-Portuguese stormed and captured the port at the beginning of September 1813.
-In the Battle of San Marcial on 31 August, Soult failed to break through the Spanish defences in his final attempt to relieve the siege.
+In the Siege of San Sebastian, the Anglo-Portuguese Army stormed and captured the port at the beginning of September 1813.
+In the Battle of San Marcial on 31 August, Jean-de-Dieu Soult failed to break through the Spanish defences in his final attempt to relieve the siege.
 The French army then fell back to defend the Bidassoa River, which forms the French-Spanish frontier near the coast.

 At dawn on 7 October, the Anglo-Allied army overran the French river defences in the Battle of the Bidassoa in a surprise crossing.
 During this action, the allies also captured several fortified positions in the area of La Rhune mountain.
 Both sides lost about 1,600 men in these actions.